avioconsulting/mule-groovy-testing/README.md

 * Minimal engine laziness/startup tweaking during test run (just get it over with)
 * Mocks should not have to know about target variables (that's implementation)
 * Light opinion: `doc:name` is the way to say what you're mocking
+* Light opinion: Putting anything besides property loads in `global.xml` is an anti-pattern.

 Here is what's currently supported: